Wilhelm Ludwig von Eschwege: Explorations in Brazil

 In 1809, already married and with a son, Eschwege set off from Lisbon for Brazil, where he arrived in the following year.
 There, Eschwege would engage in a pioneering study of the geology and mineralogical explorations and publishing the results of his scientific work.
 In Rio de Janeiro, he became head of the Royal Office of Mineralogy, before being nominated Intendant of the Gold Mines.
 In Congonhas do Campo, Minas Gerais, Eschwege founded the Fábrica Patriótica (Patriotic Factory) for mining operations while simultaneous studying Brazilian geology in wide reaching research campaigns.
 Furthermore, prior to his return to Europe, the baron was introduced to the Princess of Beira, Maria, future Queen Maria II of Portugal.

-Due to his pioneering research work, teaching and industrial explorations, the Baron of Eschwege left behind a prestigious legacy in Brazil and, even while without gaining the scale and universality of that of Alexander von Humboldt in other South American countries, is worthy of some form of comparison.
+Due to his research work, teaching and industrial explorations, the Baron of Eschwege left behind a legacy in Brazil and, even while without gaining the scale and universality of that of Alexander von Humboldt in other South American countries, is worthy of some form of comparison.
 As a matter of fact, Eschwege and Humboldt were personal acquaintances after having met at a dinner given by King Frederick William IV of Prussia in Berlin in 1847.